ShraddhaG16/Northeastern-Projects/README.md

 # Northeastern-Projects
-Contains codes from R software performed during Master's course
+Contains R software codes used in the Master's projects.